Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

 In C++ member functions can have certain qualifiers:

 - :cch:`const`
-- :cch`&` - the lvalue reference qualifier
+- :cch:`volatile` (explained in pointers chapter)
-- :cch`&&` - the rvalue reference qualifier
+- :cch:`&` - the lvalue reference qualifier or :cch:`&&` - the rvalue reference qualifier

 In this lesson you will learn about the simplest of them - the const qualifier.